exAspArk/batch-loader/README.md

 * Adapted Ruby implementation of battle-tested tools like [Haskell Haxl](https://github.com/facebook/Haxl), [JS DataLoader](https://github.com/facebook/dataloader), etc.
 * Parent objects don't have to know about children's requirements, batching is isolated.
 * Automatically caches previous queries.
-* Doesn't require to create custom classes.
+* Doesn't require to create new abstractions and custom classes.
 * Thread-safe (`BatchLoader#load`).
 * Has no dependencies, no monkey-patches.
 * Works with any Ruby code, including REST APIs and GraphQL.